OpenDataDSL/website/docs/product/Tutorials/Getting_started_subscribe.md

 We are going to feed the data file to your choice of 3 different consumers:
 * A C# application which will feed the data into a local SQL Server Database
-* A Java application that uses [Camel](https://camel.apache.org/) Enterprise Integration Pattern (EIP) which will feed into a local service bus
+* A Java application that uses [Camel](https://camel.apache.org/) Enterprise Integration Pattern (EIP) which will feed into a local Kafka topic
 * A Cloud BI Reporting tool

 :::info
 In our tutorial, only one consumer will work at a time.
-You could do this, however this tutorial is focussed on implementing a specific consumer for a subscription.
+You can implement all the consumers if you like by configuring addition queue targets to send the subscriptions to.
 :::

 ## Step 1 - Subscribing to a data feed